benmodels/behavioral_cloning/README.md

 The "larger" model consists of 3/3 Convolutional/Fully-connected(FC) layers  with 4723 parameters and the "smaller" one has 3/1 Conv/FC layers with only 217 parameters.
 Both models can pass several laps successfully but the large model keeps the car closer to the center of the lane especially in sharp turns.
+The main motive behind designing the smaller model is to show how the performance degrades as the network gets smaller and also illustrate the power of deep architectures in learning relatively complex tasks by using a small number of parameters.
+In fact, if we wanted to use a naive fully connected implementation, we had to have at least 561 (14x40+1) parameters to map the resized input image (14x40 pixels) to the ouput.

 #### Prerequisites:
 * Python Packages: Keras, TensorFlow, OpenCV, flask, eventlet, python-socketio